 How to Apply for One

 Individual credit card issuers usually offer virtual card programs only for their customers and the way you apply for a free virtual card depends on the issuer.
 This guide can help you learn how to research and apply for a business credit card.

 Keep in Mind

 It’s important to remember that applying for a virtual credit card isn’t the same as applying for credit.
-To be clear, you are applying to use your existing credit account in a secure manner for online purchasing.
+To be clear, you are applying to use your existing credit account securely for online purchasing.

-Log into your online banking or credit-card account to see whether your institution offers virtual cards and what the requirements are for getting one.
-If you don’t have a credit-card account, apply for one online.
+Log in to your online banking or credit card account to see whether your institution offers virtual cards and review the requirements to obtain one.
+If you don’t have a credit card account, apply for one online.